kaantanidir/DSA210-Project/README.md

 - Brainstorming ideas
 - Suggesting code components

+AI tools were used for drafting documentation and debugging code logic;
+all modeling decisions and interpretations were made by the author.
 All AI usage will be documented in a dedicated ai_usage.md file, as required by the course.

 ---